In-Person Civics + Economics + English Class – “9th/10th Grade”

 Book: Economics for Christian Homeschoolers

-- Volume 1: Classic Mysteries – Some great, classic mysteries, including many you’ve probably never heard of!
+- Volume 1: Classic Mysteries – Some great mysteries, including many you’ve probably never heard of!

 - Volume 2: Science Fiction Classics – Three exciting tales, with intros and notes for students